kamranayub/vs-code-presenter/README.md

 - How to playback virtually without requiring exact machine/workspace configuration?
 - Does it just snapshot the state of VS Code?
 If so how does it restore?
 - What about other parts of the UI (terminal, etc.)?
-Does it matt
 - What about different VS code versions over time?
+Does it matter (i.e. this thing just TAKES OVER and the UI is what it was when it was recorded)?

+Ideas:

+- Similar "mode" to debugging where status bar and UI changes to "record" mode
+- In playback mode, I think the only way for this to work is to take control over the entire IDE
+- Users could edit in playback mode, but it probably wouldn't do anything--without actual physical files/configuration, nothing would work
+- Could it allow tying into Git commits?
+Would that be a way to distribute the workspace?
+It would have to have preparation steps or automation (npm, etc.).

 ## Requirements